Jef808/CodinGame/escapethecat/README.md

 $$\sigma(p_1, p_2) = p_1 / R + p_2 / \pi \in [0, 2].$$

-The $p_2 / \pi$ term prioritizes directions which delay the cat as much as possible, while the $p_1 / R$ term prioritizes directions closer to the boundary.
+The $p_2 / \pi$ term prioritizes directions which delay the cat, while the $p_1 / R$ term prioritizes directions which bring the mouse closer to the boundary.
 I was expecting to have to associate weights to those two terms, possibly depending on $p_1$ and $p_2$, but their sum ended up being sufficient to solve all test cases.